“The best time to plant a tree was 20 years ago. The next best time is…NOW.”

 Dr. Pryce can lead a workshop on the following areas:

-Team Building and Morale in Child Welfare Agencies Cultural Sensitivity: How to Engage with Colleagues and Clients Strategies for Managing Vicarious Trauma Implicit Bias Awareness Training
+How to build an Anti-Racist Child Welfare System Team Building and Morale in Child Welfare Agencies Inter-Cultural Development Inventory Strategies for Managing Vicarious Trauma Implicit Bias Awareness Training

 Invite Dr. Pryce to guest lecture for the following courses:

 Introduction to Child Welfare Social Policy Research Methods Advanced Research Methods Trauma Informed Practice Professional Ethics Leadership Organizational Behavior Organizational Theory Diversity Race, Class, Power and Privilege